nick-gingerella/phoenix_docker_experiment/README.md

 4. **Copy your Project to host machine for active development:**

    Go into the `app_code` directory.
 There should be a `<your project name>` directory in there that the Phoenix image file created.
-Copy it to the `host_code` directory.
+Copy it, and `start_server.sh` to the `host_code` directory.
 This maps to your `app_code` directory on your local machine, so once complete, you should be able to see the `<your project name>` directory on your dev machine.

 5. **Shutdown Containers:**